uniVocity/csv-parsers-comparison/README.md

 ## Conclusion

+Currently, three parsers stand out as the fastest CSV parsers for Java:

+*uniVocity-parsers*, *SimpleFlatMapper* and *Jackson CSV*

+### When processing values not enclosed within quotes:
+* *SimpleFlatMapper* is incredibly faster than any other parser when processing values that are not enclosed within quotes.
+* *uniVocity-parsers* and *Jackson CSV* and offer comparable processing speed over such inputs.

+### When processing values enclosed within quotes:
+* *uniVocity-parsers* is currently the faster parser to process values enclosed within quotes
+* *SimpleFlatMapper* and *Jackson CSV* offer comparable processing speed over such inputs.

-These results prove that [uniVocity](http://www.univocity.com) developed *one of the fastest CSV parsers for Java* to date. *Jackson CSV* is currently faster when processing rows whose values are not enclosed within quotes, yet it does not support column selection.
-We are extremely proud to see the huge performance advantage [uniVocity-parsers](http://www.univocity.com/pages/about-parsers) offers over the other parsers.
+We are extremely proud to see the huge performance advantage [uniVocity-parsers](http://www.univocity.com/pages/about-parsers) offers over most of the other parsers.
 Not to mention the unique features that put our parsers among the faster, most feature complete and extensible text parsing architectures available for the Java platform.

 We will keep working to improve the performance of our parsers, and will update the results of this benchmark every time a new parser is added to the list.